SheylaPopovich/README-generator/genREADME.md

     The testing used for this application
      s
 ## [Questions](Questions)
-    If you have any questions, feel free to reach out to me via GitHub: shey or you may also send me an email at: s.
+    If you have any questions, feel free to reach out to me via GitHub: sh or you may also send me an email at: she.
-    Lets connect with me on LinkedIn: s
+    Lets connect with me on LinkedIn: sh

 ##  [License](#license)